Sicily is an open-air museum! Let’s take a tour of the island, discovering the most important archeological sites.

 Castle Eurialo in Siracusa is the most important example of military architecture of the Greek era.
 It was built in about 400BC by the terrible tyrant Dionisio with the aim of protecting the city from the highest point of the so called Epipoli terrace, that means “above the city”.

 The stop in Ragusa includes a visit to the site of Kamarina, a precious archeological heritage located on land and underwater, an important colony of Siracusa.
 Today there are only ruins and archaeological finds.
 The acropolis preserves the remains of the Temple of Athena and the agora: the excavations are still in progress.
 The remains of the walls are located below the hill of Heracles.
-The finds are preserved in the Archaeological Museums of Kamarina, Ragusa and Siracusa; also, the Regional Museum of Kamarina retains a section devoted to underwater archeology.
+The finds are preserved in the Archaeological Museums of Kamarina, Ragusa and Siracusa; also, the Regional Museum of Kamarina keeps an area reserved to the submarine archeology.

 A reference to prehistory is Cava d’ Ispica between Modica and Rosolini.

 It is a long valley that stretches to the sea, a unique natural environment and important archaeological area where traces of settlements from the Bronze Age were found.